 Brad Morgan is a member of the Massachusetts Association of Vocational Administrators (MAVA), the Massachusetts Secondary School Administrators’ Association (MSSAA), the National Association of Secondary School Principals (NASSP), and the Curriculum Leadership Organization, ASCD.
 He is a consultant for Teachers 21 and the Massachusetts Department of Elementary and Secondary Education.
 With a B.A. in History and an M.A. in Education from University of Massachusetts, Lowell, he currently is working on his Doctoral degree in Educational Administration at Northeastern University.

-Mary Etta Kroesser, Administrator of Pupil Personnel Services and Human Resources
+Mary Etta Kroesser, Director of Human Resources

 Mary Kroesser brings a career of supporting students and faculty to her role at Essex North Shore Agricultural and Technical School District.
 Ms. Kroesser began her career in Mansfield, Massachusetts as a History teacher.
 Subsequently, she worked as a Special Education Teacher at both Dracut Middle and High Schools (three years), and at Pentucket Regional High School in West Newbury (four years).